bgoonz/gists-revamp/by-extension/markdown/Understanding-Git-For.md

 ### Why checkout?

 Most of Git’s power comes from a simple ability: viewing commits in the past and understanding how they connect.
-This is why mastering the `git checkout` command is so important: it lets you think more like Git and gives you full freedom of navigation without risking damage to the repo’s contents.
+This is why mastering the `git checkout` command is so important: it lets you think more like Git and gives you full freedom of navigation without risking damage to the repo's contents.

 That said, you’ll likely use shortcuts like `git checkout -` far more often than specifically checking out commit hashes.
-Especially with the advent of user-friendly tools like GitHub, it’s much easier to visualize changes outside the command line.
-We’ll demonstrate browsing commit histories on GitHub in a future lesson.
+Especially with the advent of user-friendly tools like GitHub, it's much easier to visualize changes outside the command line.
+We'll demonstrate browsing commit histories on GitHub in a future lesson.

 ### Git ‘Do-Overs’: Reset & Rebase